OnNeuro/onneuro.github.io/_posts/2018-01-05-Instructions.md

 *Useful Information To Know:*
 1. **Discussions will take place over [Discord](https://discord.gg/zmAAx2W)** (text or voice-chat only).
     * It takes 30 seconds to join and doesn't require downloading or registering a new account -- just follow this [handy-dandy guide](https://onneuro.github.io/ImageAssets/DiscordInstruct.png).
-2. **Discussions may consist of**:
+2. **Discussions may consist of either**:
-    1. Discussion of an article, or
+    1. Discussion of an article
+        * If the meeting is based on a research paper, prior reading of the article (or at least skimming the article) is expected.
     2. Presenting original research
-        * If the meeting is based on a research study, prior reading of the article (or at least skimming the article) is expected.
 3. **Discussions will be led by an individual presenter** who will provide others with a powerpoint to follow along.
     * Meetings have no set length, and duration may vary depending on the topic and amount of discussion.
 It is fine to join and leave at any time (but note that joining late may mean you get confused as to what is happening).
 4. **Meetings will be recorded** for later listening.